B.A., University of North Carolina, Greensboro

 Advanced Legal Research

 Research & Technology Skills for the Georgia Lawyer

-Maureen A. Cahill has served the University of Georgia School of Law for over 20 years but in several different ways.
+Maureen A. Cahill has served the University of Georgia School of Law for over 30 years.

-Before assuming her current position, she worked in the law library as a catalog assistant for 10 months.
-Prior to this position, Cahill served as a staff attorney for the University of Georgia School of Law's Prisoner Legal Counseling Project for 16 years.
+Before assuming her current position, Cahill served as a staff attorney and clinical instructor for the University of Georgia School of Law's Prisoner Legal Counseling Project for 16 years.